scramjetorg/transform-hub/README.md

 # Development instructions :construction_worker:

 This section contains more detailed installation descriptions, it is intended for developers who would like to contribute or build Transform Hub from source.
-If you wish to fire up STH quickly and without unnecessary installations, go to [Quick Start](https://github.com/scramjetorg/scramjet-cloud-docs#3-install-scramjet-transform-hub) installation, which focuses on starting STH and deploying a sample application.
+If you wish to fire up STH quickly and without unnecessary installations, go to Quick Start [installation section](https://github.com/scramjetorg/platform-docs#2-installation), which focuses on starting STH and deploying a sample application.

 In this section we will also show you some useful commands, tools and functionalities that you can use to develop your own programs.